kermitt2/delft/Readme.md

 > python3 nerTagger.py --dataset-type conll2003 --fold-count 10 train_eval

-After training a model, for tagging some text, use the command:
+After training a model, for tagging some text, for instance in a file `data/test/test.ner.en.txt` (), use the command:

-> python3 nerTagger.py --dataset-type conll2003 tag
+> python3 nerTagger.py --dataset-type conll2003 --file-in data/test/test.ner.en.txt tag

+Note that, currently, the input text file must contain one sentence per line, so the text must be presegmented into sentences.
+To obtain the JSON annotations in a text file instead than in the standard output, use the parameter `--file-out`.
+Predictions work at around 7400 tokens per second for the BidLSTM_CRF architecture with a GeForce GTX 1080 Ti.

-which produces a JSON output with entities, scores and character offsets like this:
+This produces a JSON output with entities, scores and character offsets like this:

 ```json
 {